 The following Attachment to this document provides a “Preliminary draft revision of Report ITU-R BO.2071” based on Documents 4A/337, 4A/338 and Annex 12 to Document 4A/278.
 Members of Working Party 4A are invited to study the attached document and submit contributions to the next meeting, including additional real measured antenna patterns in the band 21.4-22.0 GHz including electronic format according to Recommendation ITU-R S.1717, if possible.

 Attachment: 1

 Attachment

-REPORT ITU-R BO.2071
+PRELIMINARY DRAFT REVISION OF REPORT ITU-R BO.2071

 System parameters of BSS between 17.3 GHz and 42.5 GHz and associated feeder links

 [No change up to Annex 1]